tpatterson1996/lcc-metadata-manual/record/metatdata.md

 * **Metadata Repositories **indicate where the metadata should be sent.
 Select the LCCScienceCatalog as your repository.
 Selecting LCCScienceCatalog insures that your item will appear in the National LCC Science Catalog.

-  * For **Projects **that should be listed in the LCC Science Catalog: Enter_ “LCCScienceCatalog” from the picklist as repository and “LCC Network Science Catalog_” as collection title \(these should be entered in your Settings as default repositories. **Note:** this is a free text field, so the title must be exactly the same in order to insure that the metadata is harvested for the LCC Science Catalog.\)
+  * For **Projects **that should be listed in the LCC Science Catalog: Enter_ “LCCScienceCatalog” from the picklist as repository and “LCC Network Science Catalog_” as collection title \(these should be entered in your Settings as default repositories. **Note:** this is a free-text field, so the title must be exactly the same in order to insure that the metadata is harvested for the LCC Science Catalog.\)

-  * For **Data Products** that should be shared with Data.gov, Enter “data.gov” and “data.gov” from the picklist as repository and enter “data.gov” followed by your LCC name as the collection title. **Note**: this is a free text field, so the repository title must be exactly the same for every metadata record to insure proper harvesting of metadata
+  * For **Data Products** that should be shared with Data.gov, Enter “data.gov” and “data.gov” from the picklist as repository and enter “data.gov” followed by your LCC name as the collection title. **Note**: this is a free-text field, so the repository title must be exactly the same for every metadata record to insure proper harvesting of metadata

 > ![](/assets/best_practice_small.png)**Best Management Practice**: In Settings, create default repositories to help maintain precise titles